Stocks-R/.github/README.md

-# All components powering the stocks picker widget will reside inside this organization.
+# This repo was created to set profile readme for the organization